DannyVogel/gameState/README.md

 ## Changelog

 v.
+2.0.0 - June 2024 update - Major feature update!

+- Due to RAWG API deprecating, now using IGDB API for game data
+- IGDB API accessed via new dedicated backend server: https://dv-server-gamestate.netlify.app/

+v.
 1.9.0 - December 2023 update - Major refactor over entire codebase!
 I've been meaning to refactor my personal favorite and most used app to implement many things I have learned over the last few months as a professional frontend developer, while also setting the stage for new features.

 - Database restructuring: simplified structure and using single list with status attribute determining which list to show on
 - Added React Router: component routing with error and 404 handling